Professional programmer, amateur writer, temperamental opinionator.

 I was not a fan of Power Rangers, which my family did not watch.
 I did not know why my fellow kindergartners liked it so much, but was convinced they were objectively wrong somehow.
 I still don’t know anything about Power Rangers, but I’m willing to believe it may have been good in some ways if so many people liked it.

-Being a neurodivergent child was super hard in a lot of ways, and I don’t want to talk about any of them, so I won’t.
+Being a neurodivergent child in the 90’s was super hard in a lot of ways, and I don’t want to talk about any of them, so I won’t.
 I will however mention that in kindergarten and first grade, I had a psychologist who would play board games and video games with me – this was known as “play therapy.”
 I did not know what this had to do with being a doctor, but I wasn’t about to complain, especially because it was fun.
 We played Commander Keene for MS-DOS.
 I remember being oddly impressed that he had Windows 3.0 instead of Windows 3.1 on his computer – even though it was a lower version number, it seemed oddly exotic.
 Why were there so few Windows 3.0 computers?
 How did everyone else manage to upgrade?

 In any case, I insisted on getting piano lessons in the first grade – originally trying to get my mother to teach me, and then forcing her to hire a teacher when my demands for instruction outpaced her capacity to teach.